wavefrontHQ/docs/pages/doc/traces_function.md

 ## Description
-The `traces()` function returns a set of traces that each contains at least one qualifying member span.
+The `traces()` function returns a set of traces, where each trace contains at least one qualifying member span.
 A span qualifies if it matches the description you specify, which might consist of an operation name, one or more [span filters](#span-filters), or a combination of these.

 You submit a `traces()` function using the [Query Editor in the Traces browser](trace_data_query.html#submitting-trace-queries).
 Using the `traces()` function is a power-user alternative to using Query Builder.